Homemade Taco Seasoning

 This homemade taco seasoning is super simple and easy.
 Whip up a batch and store it in your pantry for quick access when cooking tacos, burritos, nachos and more!

-To make my taco seasoning mix, you’ll need a bunch of common spices from your pantry.
+To make my taco seasoning mix, you’ll need some common spices from your pantry.

 - chili powder